 If you didn’t put a barrier down, or line with plastic, won’t the weeds & grass grow up through the soil?

 We opted not to line the bed with plastic or a barrier as the layer of topsoil is so thick (20 inches thick) that the grass and weeds underneath would be killed anyway.
 Weeds, however, will make their way into any bed no matter how high – the seeds are more often than not carried in by the wind or birds.
 We made sure to stay on top of the weeds (weeding every other day), which made for minimal work and a large harvest.

 We decided to use pine knowing we would have to replace the sideboards in 2-3 years time.
 The rot on pine is much quicker than that of woods like cedar.
 Pine was more cost effective at the time (almost half the price of cedar).
 When we rebuild in 2 years, we will use all cedar.
 If you are looking for something more rot-resistant (and are not worried about chemicals) you could use treated lumber, plastic, or even cement blocks to build your garden.

 How much soil did it take to fill the garden?

-We ordered 7 yards of top soil (for use in our backyard, front yard, and garden beds) and ended up usinging approximately 4-5 yards to fill the garden.
+We ordered 7 yards of topsoil (for use in our backyard, front yard, and garden beds) and ended up using approximately 4-5 yards to fill the garden.

 How much did this project cost?